-Figure 16: Currently obese, 2005-2010, AIHSC service area
+Figure 16: Currently obese, 2005-2010, NACA service area

-Source: CDC, Behavioral Risk Factor Surveillance System In this service area, the prevalence of obesity is 39.9% among Al/ANs and 25.7% in the general population.
-The rising obesity epidemic has been attributed to both individual and community level factors such as the availability and price of healthy food or safe places to exercise.
+Source: CDC, Behavioral Risk Factor Surveillance Survey

+In this service area, the prevalence of obesity is higher among Al/ANs (33.8%) than in the general population (20.4%).
+This difference is statistically significant.
+The rising obesity epidemic has been attributed to both individual and community level factors such as the availability and price of healthy food and access to safe places to exercise.